Baseball Rebels: the players, people, and social movements that shook up the game and changed America

 University of Nebraska Press

 Dreier, Peter; Elias, Robert; and Zirin, Dave, "Baseball Rebels: the players, people, and social movements that shook up the game and changed America" (2022).
-All USF Faculty Authored Books.
-73.
+2022 USF Faculty and Staff Books.
+11.